-God's rest, the end-goal of redemption mentioned in Psalm 95:11, of which Canaan was a type and which the New Testament people of God now seek to enter, is no other than the rest of God at creation.
-The eschatological redemption-rest is not a mere reflection of God's creation-rest.
-Hebrews knows only one rest, "my rest," entered by God at creation and by believers at the consummation.
+God’s rest—the end-goal of redemption mentioned in Psalm 95:11, of which Canaan was a type and which the New Testament people of God now seek to enter—is no other than the rest of God at creation.
+The eschatological redemption-rest is not a mere reflection of God’s creation-rest.
+Hebrews knows only one rest, “my rest,” entered by God at creation and by believers at the consummation.

 The writer of Hebrews sees the description given in Genesis 2:2, not simply as a reference to the bare existence of this rest, but as the design and mandate that others should enter into it.
-Otherwise, "it remains for some to enter it" (verse 6) would have no foundation!
+Otherwise, “it remains for some to enter it” (v.
+6) would have no foundation!

 The effect of its use is plain.
 It identifies “my rest” as specifically sabbath-rest.
 This rest (the consummation hope of the believer) is tied to the institution of the Sabbath and its observance.
 Thus: (1) Sabbath observance would appear to be a sign looking forward to the sabbath-rest of the consummation, and sabbath-keeping signifies the rest to come.
 (2) Since this eschatological reality is still future, observing of the sign now is still in order and binding upon the New Testament believer.
 (3) In view of the appeal to Genesis 2:2, it is specifically the sign of the weekly Sabbath that is still required of us.